How I Got Admission to LL.M. Programs at Harvard, Cambridge, NYU, MIDS Geneva and Over $140k in Scholarship Offers: My System Explained

 I was only able to produce strong essays after reflecting deeply on my background and addressing the questions at a much deeper level than they seemed to present at first.

-4. separate your writing into distinct stages:
+4.4. separate your LL.M. personal statement writing into distinct stages:

 • Use the critical mode for selecting ideas and editing.

-I focused primarily on Harvard’s essay because it offered the most significant payoff.
+I focused primarily on the Harvard LL.M. personal statement because it offered the most significant payoff.
 It consumed about 90% of my effort.
 Once it was polished, I adapted it for other programs, which required far less time.

-It took me approximately 30 drafts to reach a point where I felt I could submit the essay.
-I only stopped when I could no longer think of anything else to improve.
+It took me approximately 30 drafts to reach a point where I felt I could submit the Harvard LL.M. personal statement Part B, the same for Part A. I only stopped when I could no longer think of anything else to improve.

-I also published a selection of my application essays and created a comprehensive course, The Ultimate Guide to a Personal Statement That Gets You Admission, with a full roadmap for writing a winning personal statement, motivation letter, or statement of purpose.
+If you'd like to learn more, I've created a comprehensive course, The Ultimate Guide to a Personal Statement That Gets You Admission, with a full roadmap for writing a winning LL.M. personal statement, motivation letter, or statement of purpose.

-Step 5: Polish Your CV
+Step 5: Polish Your LL.M.
+CV

-• Length: Check the program’s requirements.
+• Length: Check the LL.M. program’s requirements.
 If no length is specified, limit your CV to 2 pages maximum.

-Step 6: Get Stellar Recommendations
+Step 6: Get Stellar LL.M.
+Recommendations

 1. academic references